JohnPMills/gamers-vs-depression/content/pages/index.md

     type: form_section
   - subtitle: >-
       We will only use your email to share all our awesome work and invite you to get involved.
-We will not sell your data to third-parties. .
+We will never sell your data to third-parties.
     features: []
     feature_padding_vert: medium
     align: center